 EligibilityTo be considered for funding, an organization must meet some basic requirements:

-Before submitting a letter of interest, please read through our FAQs to determine your organization’s grant eligibility.
+For additional information, please read through our FAQs to determine your organization’s grant eligibility.
 The following opportunities are not eligible for WWP funding:

-ReapplicationsWWP awards grants in two cycles each calendar year – March and October.
-Prior grantees must skip a grant cycle after the last award was made before re-applying for funding and will be required to submit an interim report for consideration.
-However, exceptions may be made if an organization is submitting a grant for an entirely new project and the grantee has demonstrated the success of the previously WWP-funded proposal.
-Grant recipients should not rely on WWP for continued funding of their programs or projects.
-It is strongly recommended that other sources of support also be secured.
-Under no circumstances is WWP obligated to continue funding the program of any grantee.
-Prior grantees must submit a copy of the final report from the most recent WWP grant with any new application for funding, or the new request will not be considered.
+WWP awards grants in two cycles each calendar year – spring and fall.
+Prior grantees must skip a full grant cycle after the last award was made before re-applying for funding and will be required to submit a final report for consideration.
+Exceptions may be made if an organization is submitting a grant for an entirely new project and the grantee has demonstrated the success of the previously WWP-funded proposal.
+Prior grantees should follow general application guidelines and timeframe and will be evaluated against an entire pool of submissions for that grant cycle.

 877.TEAM.WWP (832.6997)t: 904.296.7350 | f: 904.296.73474899 Belfort Road, Suite 300Jacksonville, Florida 32256CFC #11425